Cancel anytime

 Key Offerings

 - Railcar Leasing: Leases railcars to shippers and railroads.
-This segment provides consistent revenue.
+Revenue generated from leasing contributes significantly to total revenue.
 Competitors include GATX Corporation (GATX) and Union Tank Car Company.

 Market Dynamics